nicksakwa/nicksakwa/README.md

   </p>
 </p>
 🙋🏽‍♂️About Me:
-<p>I develop Data Science and machine learning models, as well as web and mobile apps, with experience in cloud maintenance and cybersecurity.
+<p>I am a full-stack developer with an interest in data science & analytics, and AI development.
+I have 9 years of experience delivering secure, optimized solutions via web, mobile apps, cloud & data environments.
 I started software development at a professional level in 2017 and hold a Bachelor's Degree in Computer Science from Makerere University.</p>

 ## 🔗 Socials:
 <p align="left">